TheAdaptoid/Building-Blocks/README.md

 Building Blocks currently includes the following modules:

-* `machine_learning`: A K-Means clustering implementation with example usage.
 * `data_structures`: A collection of common data structures.
 * `mathematics`: A collection of common mathematical functions and classes.